-Executive Director, The Lewis Institute & Babson Social Innovation Lab
+Executive Director, The Institute for Social Innovation &

-Cheryl is the founding Executive Director of the Lewis Institute for Social Innovation at Babson College, which amplifies the College’s mission to educate entrepreneurial leaders to create social and economic value simultaneously.
+Cheryl is the founding Executive Director of the Institute for Social Innovation, which amplifies the College’s mission to educate entrepreneurial leaders to create social and economic value simultaneously.

-Thanks to Cheryl’s vision and leadership for the past ten years, the Lewis Institute has become an influential entity at Babson and beyond.
-Cheryl quickly understood that being at a business school, one of the Lewis Institute’s most crucial roles is in helping stakeholders to understand the changing role of business in society.
+Thanks to Cheryl’s vision and leadership for the past ten years, the Institute for Social Innovation has become an influential entity at Babson and beyond.
+Cheryl quickly understood that being at a business school, one of the Institute for Social Innovation’s most crucial roles is in helping stakeholders to understand the changing role of business in society.
 The Institute inspires people to create positive social impact in any role, any sector, and any community.
 It educates students to see the UN Global Goals as opportunity (and a $12 trillion market opportunity, at that) for addressing the biggest challenges of our time, such as poverty, climate action, and inequality.

 Cheryl has a long-standing reputation as a positive disruptor and lives by the mantra, “Find a way to say yes.”
 She has an uncanny ability to connect people, resources, and ideas in a way that catalyzes change.